AoLab/iot-platforms-review/kaa.md

 Kaa currently provides SDKs for C, C++, and Java.

 #### Data Collection
-The data collection subsystem in Kaa is designed to collect records (logs) of pre-configured structure, store them in the client, transfer from the client to Operations service, persist on server for further processing, or submit to the immediate stream analysis.
+The data collection subsystem in Kaa is designed to collect records (logs) with pre-configured structure, store them in the client, transfer from the client to Operations service, persist on server for further processing, or submit to the immediate stream analysis.

 #### Event Management
-The Kaa Events subsystem is designed to generate endpoint events in real time, send them to other endpoints of the same owner and to Kaa server for processing.
+The Kaa Events subsystem is designed to generate endpoint events in real time, send them to <strong>other endpoints</strong> of the same owner and to Kaa server for processing.